StarGeekSpaceNerd/StarGeek-s-ExifTool-notes/Exiftool_Notes.md

 https://exiftool.org/forum/index.php?msg=68249

 ## EXIF in MOV/MP4 files is non-standard
 EXIF data is non-standard in files and will be lost if the file is edited.
-The best workaround would be to use the [`exif2xmp.args` file](https://github.com/exiftool/exiftool/blob/master/arg_files/exif2xmp.args) to copy the data to the corrisponding tags in XMP
+The best workaround would be to use the [`exif2xmp.args` file](https://github.com/exiftool/exiftool/blob/master/arg_files/exif2xmp.args) to copy the data to the corresponding tags in XMP
 https://exiftool.org/forum/index.php?msg=56282

 ## Exiftool calculates `Duration` Incorrectly
 Exiftool calculates the `Duration` based upon the header metadata and doesn't analyze the stream itself.
 If the header has incorrect data, then the value could be off.
+To get the exact duration requires the use of a video specific program like `ffmpeg`/`ffprobe`.
 https://github.com/exiftool/exiftool/issues/160#issuecomment-1293946184

 ## Exiftool cannot write XMP qualifiers